The Mosel Valley Wine Guide

 Birdseye view over the Mosel River wine region in Germany

-The Mosel (aka Moselle) River begins in France and flows into Germany where it twists sharply for 150 miles (250 km) and deposits into the Rhine on its way to the North Sea.
+The Mosel River begins in France and flows into Germany, where it twists sharply for 150 miles (250 km) and empties into the Rhine on its way to the North Sea.
 It is along this winding river gorge that we find the most classic Riesling wines in the world.

 So what makes the Mosel Valley so special for this wine and grape?
-As you’ll find out, it’s a combination of geology, geography and history (Riesling was first recorded in Germany in 1435) that makes the Mosel wine region unique.
+It’s a combination of geology, geography, and history (the earliest record of Riesling in Germany dates back to 1435) that makes the Mosel wine region unique.
 Learn how to navigate the German classification system, the vintages, and what areas within the Mosel grow the best grapes.

 Grape-Distribution-Mosel-Valley-Wine-Folly